Ruff Ryders' Anthem: Background and conception

 "Ruff Ryders' Anthem" was produced by Kasseem Dean, at the time an up-and-coming musician better known as Swizz Beatz.
 Swizz Beatz had been introduced to DMX by his uncles Darrin and Joaquin Dean, who are co-founders of the Ruff Ryders.
 According to Swizz Beatz, DMX had initially rejected the production: "I made the 'Ruff Ryders Anthem' beat in Atlanta.
 It was me just bugging out, having my New York influence and having my Atlanta influence.
 That track was the perfect blend which was awkward and different at the time because nobody had ever heard anything like that.
 DMX didn't want to do it.
 He was like, 'Man, that sounds like some rock 'n' roll track, I need some hip-hop shit.
 I'm not doing that.
 It's not hood enough."
 Despite Swizz Beatz's best efforts, it wasn't until Darrin and Joaquin Dean convinced DMX to give the track a chance that he did so.

+Composition

 The background vocals and beat follow the rhythm of a military cadence.
 This coincides with the hook's theme of being a cohesive unit.
 Swizz Beatz once recalled how the 'What!' ad-libs formulated, stating "The 'What!' ad-lib and all of that came about in the middle of us hyping him up.
 We left it in the track to add energy.
 Collectively, we came up with that vibe".

 Music video

 The official music video was directed by J. Jesses Smith, who had previously worked with DMX on the visuals for “Get at Me Dog”.
-The video features cameo appearances by rap group Onyx as well as DMX's Ruff Ryders label-mates The LOX, Eve, and Swizz Beatz.
-It has over 165 million views on YouTube as of 2021.
+The video features cameo appearances by rappers Fredro Starr and Sticky Fingaz as well as DMX's Ruff Ryders label-mates The LOX, Eve, and Swizz Beatz.
+It has over 245 million views on YouTube as of July 2025.